marmelab/react-admin/docs/Admin.md

 **Tip**: If you use authentication, don't forget to render the `logout` prop in your custom menu component.
 Also, the `onMenuClick` function passed as prop is used to close the sidebar on mobile.

-The `MenuItemLink` component make use of React Router [`NavLink`](https://reacttraining.com/react-router/web/api/NavLink) component, hence allowing to customize its style when it targets the current page.
+The `MenuItemLink` component make use of the React Router [`NavLink`](https://reacttraining.com/react-router/web/api/NavLink) component, hence allowing to customize its style when it targets the current page.

 If the default active style does not suit your tastes, you can override it by passing your own `classes`: